Tools4everBV/HelloID-Conn-Prov-Target-KPN-Bart/README.md

 - [ ] KPN Bart PowerShell module

   The KPN Bart PowerShell module must be installed locally.
 The module can be downloaded directly from the Github repository.
+Make sure you unblock the DLL in Windows.

 - [ ] Windows PowerShell 5.1